Garage Door Parts: Quality Components for Your Garage

 What is a Window Lite?

-A Window Lite is a part of a garage door made of clear glass or acrylic.
-It lets light and view shine through the door.
-Many garage doors have these, but not all.
-They make the door look better and bring sunlight into the garage.
+A Window Lite is a clear glass or acrylic part of a garage door.
+It lets light and view through.
+Many doors have them, but not all.
+They enhance the door’s look and let sunlight in.

 What are Sections?

-Sections are like big steel pieces in a garage door.
-They have stiles to make them strong.
-These sections are linked by hinges and rollers.
-This setup makes the door move smoothly up and down when you open or close it.
+Sections are big steel pieces in a garage door.
+They have stiles for strength.
+Sections are connected by hinges and rollers.

 What is the Bottom Bracket and Cable Drum?